Liquidwork/ftp_project/README.md

 # ftp_project

 Basic self-made C-based ftp server. <br>
-This is a course project of *Internet Applications*.
+This is a course project of *Internet Applications (BUPT 2021)*.
 The project is focusing on finishing the requirement, so only several core functions are covered.

 ## Features: